Nonexistence of generalized bent functions and the quadratic norm form equations: Results on the nonexistence for relatively small

-According to the analysis above, we only confine ourself to the case where $g=8$ and $n$ is small.
-Table \ref{tab_pnp} lists $(p, n_p)$ with $p<3000$, $\ord_2(p)=(p-1)/8$ odd, where $n_p$ is the largest positive odd integer, such that \eqref{eq_orig_rel} is not solvable for all odd positive $n\le n_p$.
+According to the analysis above, we only confine ourselves to the case where $g=8$ and $n$ is small.
+For each prime $p$ less than $3000$ with $\ord_p(2)=(p-1)/8$ being odd, we compute the largest positive odd integer $n_p$ such that \eqref{eq_orig_rel} is not solvable for all odd positive $n\le n_p$.
 It costs several hours in an ordinary computer with Intel(R) Core(TM) 2 CPUs and 2G memory.
-By Proposition \ref{prop_sp_general} and Remark \ref{rk_wieferich}, we have the following \propu{ For all $(p, n_p)$ in Table \ref{tab_pnp}, there is no GBF with type $[n,2p^e]$ for all odd positive $n\le n_p$ and positive integer $e$, under GRH. } \tabl{ \tabu{{|r|r||r|r|}
+Table~\ref{tab_pnp} lists these $(p,n_p)$.
+By Proposition \ref{prop_sp_general} and Remark \ref{rk_wieferich}, we have the following proposition. \propu{ For all $(p, n_p)$ in Table \ref{tab_pnp}, there is no GBF with type $[n,2p^e]$ for any odd positive $n\le n_p$ and any positive integer $e$, under GRH. } \tabl{[htbp]